 One of India’s most prominent hardware startups is finally ready to put its electric vehicle on the roads.

-Ather Energy today unveiled it electric scooter and made it available for sale.
-And instead of just one scooter, Ather revealed two — the Ather 340 and the company’s flagship variant, the Ather 450.
-Both scooters run on electric energy, and while the Ather 340 costs Rs.
+Ather Energy today unveiled its electric scooter and made it available for sale.
+And instead of just one, Ather revealed two electric scooters — the Ather 340 and the company’s flagship variant, the Ather 450.
+Electric scooters have become increasingly popular in recent years.
+Both of Ather’s scooters run on electric energy, and while the Ather 340 costs Rs.
 1,09,750, the higher-end Ather 450 will set customers back by a cool Rs.
 1,24,570.

 That would seem steep for a scooter, but Ather bills its scooter as “India’s first smart electric scooter”.
 Apart from running on electricity, the scooter has a 7” capacitive touchscreen on the dashboard, which lets users navigate through maps, and shows relevant information, including the amount of charge that’s remaining.
 The scooter also comes with its own app, which can be used to remotely install updates on the scooter’s software, and also find nearby charging points.